Temporary Event Notices (TEN)

 The person who gives the Temporary Event Notice is known as the ‘premises user’.

-- Any person who is over 18 years old can give a TEN.A TEN is treated as being from the same person if it is given by an ‘associate’.
+• Any person who is over 18 years old can give a TEN.A TEN is treated as being from the same person if it is given by an ‘associate’.
 The Act defines ‘an associate’ as being a spouse, child, parent, grandchild, grandparent, brother or sister or their spouses or agent or employee of that person or their spouse, or a business associate where the business involves licensable activities.

-Temporary Event Notice Restrictions
+Temporary Event Notice Restriction

-- Your event must not last longer than 168 hours (7 days in total)
+• Your event must not last longer than 168 hours (7 days in total).

-- There must be at least 24 hours between events covered by TENs submitted by you for the same location
+• There must be at least 24 hours between events covered by TENs submitted by you for the same location.

-- No more than 499 people can attend your event at any one time (including staff, performers etc)
+• No more than 499 people can attend your event at any one time (including staff, performers etc)

-If you are likely to exceed the above limits you will need to apply for a Premises Licence instead.
+If you are likely to exceed the above limits, you will need to apply for a Premises Licence instead.

 Standard Temporary Event Notices